aws-neuron/aws-neuron-parallelcluster-samples/examples/jobs/dp-bert-launch-job.md

 sbatch --exclusive --nodes=16 --wrap "srun neuron_parallel_compile ./run_dp_bert_large_hf_pretrain_bf16_s128.sh"
 ```

 The job id will be displayed by sbatch.
-You can monitor the results of the compilation job by inspecting the file slurm_<job id>.out file generated in ~/examples/dp_bert_hf_pretrain.
+You can monitor the results of the compilation job by inspecting the file `slurm_<job id>.out` file generated in `~/examples/dp_bert_hf_pretrain`.

 After the compilation job is finished, start the actual pretraining: